lukasklinser/lkx/posts/just-making-things.md

 ending this with a quote from creativity, inc. (after ~3 years of wanting to i’ve finally gotten around to reading it)

-> "Creativity has to start somewhere, and we are true believers in the power of bracing, candid feedback and the iterative process – reworking, reworking, and reworking again, until a flawed story finds it throughline or a hollow character finds its soul.”
+> Creativity has to start somewhere, and we are true believers in the power of bracing, candid feedback and the iterative process – reworking, reworking, and reworking again, until a flawed story finds it throughline or a hollow character finds its soul.

 see you next time 👋

-— lk, jan 17 <br><br>
+— lk, jan 17

 -----
 → for reference: this page is built using [next.js](https://nextjs.org/), [tailwind.css](https://tailwindcss.com/), hosted on [github](https://github.com), and deployed to [vercel](https://vercel.com/).